-I took two years (or one year?) of Spanish in high school and one year of German.
+I took Spanish and German classes in high school.
 I was called to a Spanish-speaking mission in Guatemala and El Salvador.
 After a week or two in the Language Training Mission (LTM), they progressed beyond any Spanish I already knew.

 A linguist from BYU, Dr. Robert Blair, came to Guatemala and taught us a few weeks of Cakchiquel and gave us each a Cakchiquel grammar book that he had developed in 1969.
 More importantly, he taught us techniques to learn a language, so that after he left, we could continue learning among the people.
 Learn more about this Cakchiquel class.

-Although we had Dr. Robert Blair’s grammar book, it wasn’t comprehensive, so we had to learn a lot about the language on our own.
+Although we had Dr. Blair’s grammar book, it was not comprehensive, so we had to learn a lot about the language on our own.
 Several of the original dozen missionaries learned to speak Cakchiquel well.
-Although we still spoke Spanish with our landlords and with the Latins who lived in each town, the majority of the time we spoke Cakchiquel with people in the towns.
+Although we still spoke Spanish with our landlords and with the Latinos who lived in each town, the majority of the time we spoke Cakchiquel.
 I had the advantage of having a native Spanish-speaking companion, Elder Luis Manuel Argueta from El Salvador, at Camp Patzicía after the earthquake and I spoke Spanish with him exclusively for those two months.
 That helped my Spanish a lot.
-By the end of my mission, I spoke Spanish pretty well, but I spoke Cakchiquel a little better than Spanish.
-In the evenings in our missionary apartment with David Frischknecht, when the topic was about the people and their way of life or farming, we would often slip from English into Cakchiquel, because it was easier to describe the details of farming and life using Cakchiquel words, which often are more specific to their way of life than are English or Spanish words.
+By the end of my mission, I spoke Spanish well, but I spoke Cakchiquel even better than Spanish.
+In the evenings in our missionary apartment with David Frischknecht, when the topic was about the people and their way of life, we would often slip from English into Cakchiquel, because it was easier to describe the details of farming and life using Cakchiquel words, which often are more specific to their way of life than are English or Spanish words.

 At the end of my mission (in mid-1976), David Frischknecht, Julio Salazar (who had just finished his mission), and I were assigned to Patzicía to translate the missionary discussions for publication.